Education & Training

 In a time of robots, educators must invest in emotional labour

-By Matthew McKean Carleton University
+November 28, 2017 by Matthew McKean Carleton University

 Nov.
 27, 2017 – Technology critics and defenders alike argue that human jobs are being eliminated by workplace automation, minimizing the need for human interaction.